Japan coronavirus cases hit 1,000 mark as Tokyo insists Olympics on track

 Crowds will be smaller and receptions have been scrapped at the Tokyo 2020 torch-lighting ceremony in ancient Olympia, Greece, next week.

-Tokyo has 40 confirmed coronavirus cases, while infections have been reported as far south as Okinawa.
+Tokyo has 40 confirmed coronavirus cases, while infections have been reported as far south as the island of Okinawa.

 The northern island of Hokkaido reported three new cases on Wednesday, bringing its total to 82, the highest among Japan’s prefectures.
 In western Japan, Ehime reported its second case and Yamaguchi announced its first.